-The purpose of your life is to discover, develop, and express your natural talents in meaningful ways, so that more livingness is created in your own life and the life of others.
+Your life's purpose is to discover, develop, and express your natural talents in meaningful ways so that more livingness is created in your own life and the life of others.

 The best thing you can do for other people is to make the most of yourself, just like an apple tree needs to develop and express itself before we can harvest and enjoy its fruit.

-This does not mean that you cannot help others while you discover and develop yourself, but that your impact will increase as you give more and more expression to your potential.
+You can help others while discovering and developing yourself, and your impact will only increase as you express your potential.

 Your most significant contribution will always come by serving from your strengths in areas that mean much to you.

 Nature shows the way